lag13/git-experimenting/README.md

   when I tried to pull instead of clone, unsure why this happened).
 I'm a little confused here.
 I thought the .git folder wouldn't get touched in terms of these files being tracked by git lfs.
+- After rotating the 4.6M png file, it somehow became a 15M png file.
+I'm not sure what Preview is doing under the hood here.
+Either way when I pull now the .git directory is 16M so lfs worked!
+It only downloaded the image that we needed instead of the entire history for that image.
+When I switched to the older commit where I added the image, that older image had to be downloaded and the size grew to 21M so things seem to be working as expected!

 ## Git lfs